arjun-menon/pypage/ReadMe.rst

 The ``write`` function
 ^^^^^^^^^^^^^^^^^^^^^
+**write**(``[object, ...], *, sep=' ', end='\n'``)

-``write`` is modeled after the Python 3 ``print`` function.
+The ``write`` function works similarly to the Python 3 ``print`` function.
+The objects passed to it are stringified with ``str``, concatenated together with ``sep``, and appended with ``end``.

+If there are multiple calls to ``write`` in a code tag, their outputs are concatenated together.
+The resulting final output is substituted in place of the code block in the generated document.

-*Note:* If ``write`` is called from a single-line code tag, the information passed to ``write`` is written to the document, and the result of the expression evaluation (a ``None``) is discarded.
+If ``write`` is called from an inline code tag, the information passed to ``write`` is used, and the result of the expression (``None``) is discarded.

 Automatic Indentation
 ^^^^^^^^^^^^^^^^^^^^^
-The second line of code determines indentation.
-All lines of code after the second must match its indentation or be empty.
-The output is indented based on the second line's indentation.
+pypage automatically intends the output of a multi-line tag to match the indentation level of the code tag.
+The number of whitespace characters at the beginning of the second line of the code block determines the indentation level for the whole block.
+All lines of code following the second line must at least have the same level of indentation as the second line (or else, a PypageSyntaxError exception will be thrown).

 Whitespace Removal
 ^^^^^^^^^^^^^^^^^^
 If a block tag is on a line by itself, surrounded only by whitespace, then that whitespace is automatically excluded from the output.
-This allows you indent your block tags without worrying about any excess whitespace floating around.
+This allows you indent your block tags without worrying about excess whitespace in the generated document.

 Why have distinct inline code tags?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 It's easier to write ``{{x}}`` than to write ``{{ write(x) }}``.
 Many a time, all we need to do is inject the value of a variable at a specific location in the document.
-A simple ``{{ x }}`` is clean, and the standard with multiple other templating engines.

 Block Tags
 ~~~~~~~~~~